Microbiology and Immunology

 At the time of submission, authors must include a disclosure statement in the body of the manuscript.
 The statement will describe all of the authors' financial arrangements they have with a company whose product figures prominently in the submitted manuscript or with a company making a competing product.
 This information should be provided under the heading titled 'Disclosure,' which should appear after the 'Acknowledgements' section and before the 'References' section.
 The absence of any interest to disclose must also be stated.

-Authors must state that the protocol for the research project has been approved by a suitably constituted Ethics Committee of the institution within which the work was undertaken and that it conforms to the provisions of the Declaration of Helsinki (as revised in Tokyo 2004), available at http://www.wma.net/e/policy/b3.htm.
+Authors must state that the protocol for the research project has been approved by a suitably constituted Ethics Committee of the institution within which the work was undertaken and that it conforms to the provisions of the Declaration of Helsinki (as revised in Fortaleza, Brazil, October 2013), available at: http://www.wma.net/en/30publications/10policies/b3/.

 All investigations on human subjects must include a statement that the subject gave informed consent.
 Patient anonymity should be preserved.
 Photographs need to be cropped sufficiently to prevent human subjects being recognized (or an eye bar should be used).

 Any experiments involving animals must be demonstrated to be ethically acceptable and where relevant conform to national guidelines for animal usage in research.

 STYLE OF THE MANUSCRIPT